-This page gives an overview of the financial support available to parents or carers of disabled children and useful links to find out more.
+This page gives a brief overview of the financial support for parents of disabled children in the UK.

 Sense is here for you at every stage of life